mattvenn/formal-intro-course/exercises/part2/README.md

 ### Method

 Take a look at the .sby file.
-We have 2 tasks here: cover & prove.
+We have 2 tasks here: cover & bmc.
 When run with no arguments; sby will run all the tasks.
-To run just one, provide the name of the task as an argument to sby: sby -f busyctr.sby prove
+To run just one, provide the name of the task as an argument to sby: sby -f busyctr.sby bmc

 0. Write a cover statement that covers the start of the counter.
 Run it with sby -f busyctr.sby cover.
 Do you get the trace you expected?
 1. Write a simple assertion to prove that o_busy works as expected.